DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 This package has the following launch files:

 * `controls.launch` is the entrypoint to the package.
 It takes in a `sim` argument to indicate whether we are publishing for the simulation or the Arduino.
 It includes the `pid.launch` file to launch the PID for position loops.
 It then starts the three nodes above.
-* `pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for position control on x, y, z, roll, pitch, and yaw.
+* `position_pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for position control on x, y, z, roll, pitch, and yaw.
+It defines the PID parameters at the top, depending on the `sim` argument passed in.
+* `velocity_pid.launch` spins up six [ROS PID](http://wiki.ros.org/pid) nodes for velocity control on x, y, z, roll, pitch, and yaw.
 It defines the PID parameters at the top, depending on the `sim` argument passed in.

 This package also defines a new custom message type, `ThrusterSpeeds`, which is the same type as in the package for controlling the Arduino.